 Alcohol

-Antihistamines for allergy, cough and cold
+Antihistamines for allergy, cough, and cold

 Certain medications for anxiety or sleep

-Certain medications for seizures like phenobarbital, primidone
+Certain medications for seizures, such as phenobarbital or primidone

-General anesthetics like halothane, isoflurane, methoxyflurane, propofol
+General anesthetics, such as halothane, isoflurane, methoxyflurane, or propofol

-Local anesthetics like lidocaine, pramoxine, tetracaine
+Local anesthetics, such as lidocaine, pramoxine, or tetracaine

 Medications that relax muscles for surgery

-Phenothiazines like chlorpromazine, mesoridazine, prochlorperazine, thioridazine
+Phenothiazines, such as chlorpromazine, mesoridazine, prochlorperazine, thioridazine

 What side effects may I notice from receiving this medication?